rwStasiuk/AVR-Stepper-Motor-Driver/README.md

 ## DESCRIPTION

-This project provides a blocking stepper motor driver for classic AVR microcontrollers using direct GPIO control.
+This project provides a blocking unipolar stepper motor driver for classic AVR microcontrollers using direct GPIO control.
 The driver is designed to be simple, predictable, and portable across 8-bit AVR devices without relying on hardware timers, interrupts, or floating-point arithmetic.
+The driver is designed to control multiple motors from the same device, such that only one instance of the driver file is must be included in the users project.

+This driver is intended for low to moderate speed motion control for simple automation tasks where blocking behavior is acceptable.
+It is not intended for high-speed motion control, real-time multitasking systems, or applications requiring acceleration profiles.
+For those use cases, a timer- or interrupt-driven design is recommended.

 Motor speed is controlled using fixed-point RPM scaling (RPM × 100), and stepping is performed through pre-defined coil energization patterns for full-step, half-step, and wave-step modes.
 All timing is generated using _delay_us() / _delay_ms(), allowing the driver to operate independently of MCU timer resources.

 The driver uses an opaque Stepper structure and a separate configuration structure to enforce correct initialization and prevent accidental modification of internal state.
 GPIO updates are performed in a shared-port-safe manner, ensuring that unrelated pins on the same port are not disturbed.

-This driver is intended for low to moderate speed motion control for simple automation tasks where blocking behavior is acceptable.
-It is not intended for high-speed motion control, real-time multitasking systems, or applications requiring acceleration profiles.
-For those use cases, a timer- or interrupt-driven design is recommended.

 If you are new to stepper motors, I highly recommend this [page by Oriental Motor](https://www.orientalmotor.com/stepper-motors/technology/stepper-motor-basics.html).